HomeworkSMP/server/constitution/index.md

 # Constitution of HomeworkSMP

+## Preamble

+We, the Members of HomeworkSMP, in the interest of fostering a fair, collaborative, and enjoyable Minecraft community, establish this Constitution to uphold the rights of Members and ensure the just governance of our server.

 ## 0. Introduction & Purpose

 HomeworkSMP is a Community Minecraft Server, originating from the Microsoft Community Discord Server.